-- UNIGATE - · Connection cable from Gateway to the process - Connector for MPI-bus connection to the Gateway - MPI-bus-cable cable (this cable is generally already installed on site!) - 10.8..30 V DC power supply (DIN 19240) - The instruction manual can be downloaded free of charge from our website at www.deutschmann.de.
+- UNIGATE - Connection cable from gateway to the process - Connector for CANopen connection to the Gateway - CANopen cable (generally this cable is already installed on site!) - 10.8..30 V DC power supply (DIN 19240) - Type file or EDS file and user manual (a sample EDS file as well as the user manual can be ordered separately or downloaded free of charge from our homepage at www.deutschmann.de).